Akuli/the-simple-noteprogram/README.md

 #### Other operating systems

 You can move the `install-prefix` directory anywhere you want and rename it to anything you want.
-You can also make a clickable link to the executable in `install-prefix/bin`.
+You can also make a clickable link to the executable in `install-prefix/bin` and set its icon to one of the icons under `install-prefix/share/icons`.